elliottjohnson/cl-lmsensors/README.md

 ### Parsing details.

-Calling PARSE-ALIST-DATA with the fetched sensor data, will currently return the following forms:
+Calling PARSE-SENSOR-DATA with the fetched sensor data, will currently return the following forms:

     (("coretemp-isa-####"